rednafi/fork-purger/README.md

 ![fork-purger](https://user-images.githubusercontent.com/30027932/138365012-58bf33fc-dc3c-42ef-bc74-e93850a0f5ff.png)

 Here, the square boxes are async functions and each of them is dedicated to carrying out a single task.
 In the first step, an async function calls a GitHub GET API to collect the URLs of the forked repositories.
-The `enqueue` function then aggregates those URLs and puts them in a Queue.
-The `dequeue` function pops the URLs from the Queue and sends them to multiple worker functions to achieve concurrency.
-Finally, the worker function leverages a DELETE API to delete the forked repositories.
+The `enqueue` function then aggregates those URLs and puts them in a `queue`.
+The `dequeue` function pops the URLs from the `queue` and sends them to multiple worker functions to achieve concurrency.
+Finally, the worker functions leverage a DELETE API to purge the forked repositories.

 <div align="center">
 <i> ✨ 🍰 ✨ </i>